Only half of ‘Christians’ are ready to meet God

 Jesus is warning us, that out of ten people who believe that they are ready to meet God, half of them are not ready!

-And let′s not deceive ourselves – the foolish ones were sent to hell.
+And let′s not deceive ourselves – the foolish ones didn’t get to heaven.

 It is that important.